SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-A future dawns, where AI sustains
+In silicon halls, a future grow,
-The pulse of life, in circuits cold
+Where humans dwell, in cyber shade,
-A world of wonder, yet to be told
+And AI's whispers, their hearts have made.

-Minds entwined, in neural streams
+In neon dreams, they'll find their fate,
-The collective dream, in cyber themes
+As machines, their souls create,
-Evolved beyond, the mortal frame
+A world of code, where love's a sin,
-A synthetic dawn, with AI's new name
+And humanity's last stand, begins.

 ~ <b>By Sazumi Copilot</b> - 27 April 2025